LAST MINUTE MUSICIANS BLOG

 2. How lucrative have you found busking to be?

-Some days are better than others and since the beginning of the pandemic I’ve not been busking much, but you can definitely make half a living from it!
-As well as the big tippers it’s also lucrative in the way of meeting so many people who have seen me busking and booked me for weddings or corporate gigs and other functions
+Some days are better than others.
+You can definitely make half a living from busking!
+As well as the big tippers it’s also lucrative in the way of meeting so many people who have seen me busking and booked me for weddings or corporate gigs and other functions.

 3. Do you have any advice for anyone looking to start busking?